 There are five correctional facilities, or jails, operating in Riverside County.
 All are managed by the Riverside County Sheriff's Department Corrections Division and constitute one of the largest jail operations in the country.
-The Larry D. Smith Correctional Facility is located in Banning, California and is under the command of Captain David Kondrit.
+The Larry D. Smith Correctional Facility is located in Banning, California and we are proud to offer 24 hour bail bonds services to all of the jails in Riverside County including Banning.
+This article will discuss bail bonds services to the Banning Jail.

 Larry D. Smith Correctional Facility (Banning Jail)